nanvel/blog/pages/books.md

 - [+] Learning React Native: Building Native Mobile Apps with JavaScript by Bonnie Eisenman
 - 10 Secrets of the New Rich by Kevin J Donaldson
 - Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama
+- [+] Node.js the Right Way: Practical, Server-Side JavaScript That Scales by Jim R. Wilson

 ## In progress

 - Learning Python Design Patterns by Gennadiy Zlobin
 - My Experiments with Truth: An Autobiography of Mahatma Gandhi
-- Node.js the Right Way: Practical, Server-Side JavaScript That Scales by Jim R. Wilson
+- Traction: How Any Startup Can Achieve Explosive Customer Growth by Gabriel Weinberg and Justin Mares

 ## Archive